History of the Miami Marlins: Off-season changes

 Soon after the World Series, the team began its offseason on trying to improve its defense and bullpen while filling a dire need at catcher.
 Out of the gate, the Florida Marlins became one of the most active teams on the market.
 After retaining Edwin Rodríguez and bringing back defensive guru Perry Hill, the team traded the disappointing results of the notorious Miguel Cabrera–Dontrelle Willis trade.
 Andrew Miller was the first to go when he was traded to the Boston Red Sox on November 12 in exchange for another lefty, Dustin Richardson, a relief pitcher.
 The next day, the team shipped out young center fielder Cameron Maybin to the San Diego Padres for relief pitchers Ryan Webb and Edward Mujica to help in the expected overhaul of the team's disappointing bullpen.

 As soon as the season ended, the team began negotiations for a long-term deal that would keep All-Star second baseman Dan Uggla with the team.
 After rejecting the team's offer of $48 million over four years because of his desire for a fifth year totaling $71 million, the team reached a stalemate with Uggla, meaning his days with the team were numbered.
 Days later on November 16, in order to get some kind of return for Uggla, the team dealt him to their divisional rivals, the Atlanta Braves, for fellow All-Star and utility man Omar Infante and relief pitcher Mike Dunn.

 Earlier in that same day, the team came to terms on a three-year deal with All-Star catcher John Buck, formerly of the Kansas City Royals and Toronto Blue Jays.
 With even more money left to spend, the team later signed free agent pitcher Javier Vázquez to a one-year, $7 million contract which had a no-trade clause.
-It signaled a change in the philosophy of the franchise who hadn't made such a free agent signing since 2005 when they had signed Carlos Delgado to a multi-year contract.
+It signaled a change in the philosophy of the franchise who had not made such a free agent signing since 2005 when they had signed Carlos Delgado to a multi-year contract.

-The team wasn't done yet, as they signed yet another of their current players to an extension.
+The team was not done yet, as they signed yet another of their current players to an extension.
 Ricky Nolasco agreed to a three-year deal that would pay him $26.5 million through 2013, making him one of five players on the roster with a multi-year contract (the others being Hanley Ramírez, Josh Johnson, John Buck, and Randy Choate).